 Then the crash happens, your blood sugar falls roughly 15 minutes to a couple of hours later.
 The body always wants to maintain balance, it needs to bring the blood sugar level back up.
 So here you go again, in search for more sugar to raise your blood sugar level.
-This is where it is crucial to resist that desire for more sugar, to break the sugar addiction cycle.
+This is where it is crucial to resist that desire for more sugar,

 Reverse the sugar inflammation with these tips that will have you feeling better while getting your body functioning and back up to speed.

 Here are seven simple ways you can keep overindulgence from being stored as fat.

 How can one create damage control after a binge or holiday season of sweets?
 Resist the urge to swear off all food.
 Instead, wait until your body feels hungry again and eat a small fiber and protein-rich meal like salmon and roasted broccoli.

 Salmon is high in protein and broccoli is high in fiber – both will re-balance your blood sugar.
 Eat protein and fiber at every meal.

 Avoid white flour products – they are metabolized just like sugar.
 The goal is to maintain a balanced blood sugar level.
 With an excessive carbohydrate intake, you are, once again, spiking your blood sugar.

 Healthy fats, particularly fats high in omega 3 fat such as salmon, sardines, fish oil, grass-fed meat or dairy, will help to reduce and reverse cellular inflammation as